- CNC VS 3D PRINTING

 If rapid parts prototyping is urgent, 3D printing can be a good option.
 3D printing can often give you the part the next day, and with 3D printing, part size does affect time; larger parts take longer to print.
 If a part fits in the palm of your hand, you can usually have it the same day.
 For smaller parts, 3D printing is often faster than a machine.

-CNC machining is often able to remove material faster than 3D printing deposited material.
+CNC machining can often remove material faster than 3D printing deposited material.
 Size generally does not affect time constraints as much as machining; the amount of material removal required is more critical.
-But the process for CNC machining services typically takes at least a few days, between part review, creating drawings, sending a quote, and purchasing review.
-This, combined with store shipping and delivery times, can sometimes lead to a very lengthy process.
+But the process for CNC machining services typically takes at least a few days between part review, creating drawings, sending a quote, and purchasing review.
+This, combined with store shipping and delivery times, can sometimes lead to a lengthy process.

 Is it mass production?

-Using 3D printing, programming (slicing) can be done in minutes and complexity has little impact on programming time.
-While the first unit cost and effort is low, unit cost is not much affected by volume.
+Using 3D printing, programming (slicing) can be done in minutes, and complexity has little impact on programming time.
+While the first unit cost and effort are low, the unit cost is not much affected by volume.
 Expanding production is usually achieved by bringing more machines online.

-The 3D printing process can save manufacturers a lot of time and money, while still producing the quality needed for industrial-grade production.
+The 3D printing process can save manufacturers time and money while still producing the quality needed for industrial-grade production.

-Manufacturers making the switch can utilize 3D printing software to prototype and produce parts in a day at a fraction of the cost of traditional CNC machining.
-However, there are still several key areas where CNC may still be the right choice for part production.
+Manufacturers making the switch can utilize 3D printing software to prototype and produce parts daily at a fraction of the cost of traditional CNC machining.
+However, there are several key areas where CNC may still be the right choice for part production.
 3D printing won’t solve all your production problems overnight.
-Economic constraints limit the number of cost-effective parts that can be 3D printed to small batches, and material and process constraints may limit application space.
+Economic constraints limit the number of cost-effective parts that can be 3D printed into small batches, and material and process constraints may limit application space.
 On the other hand, CNC machining sees favorable economies of scale once the volumes are slightly higher (usually in the hundreds of units per month).

-Elimold We are here to help you with your manufacturing challenges.
-If you need help designing your product, we can provide you with guidance as well as production services.
+Elimold, We are here to help you with your manufacturing challenges.
+We can provide guidance and production services if you need help designing your product.